shermozle/SnowCannon/README.md

     tests/manual/async.html

-Use e.g. Chrome Developer Tools to check that `ice.png` is being successfully fetched from your local running SnowCannon on `http://localhost`.
+Use e.g. Chrome Developer Tools to check that `ice.png` is being successfully fetched from your SnowCannon instance running on `http://localhost`.

 ## Performance